Skip to main content

 There are superb rock pools and clifftop walks to be enjoyed in Combe Martin.

 If the beach isn’t your thing today, then head inland to the Broomhill Arts Hotel and Sculpture Gardens near Muddiford.
 The sculpture gardens comprise an eclectic and ever-changing exhibition of contemporary sculptures set in beautifully landscaped gardens in a wooded riverside valley.
-The food and the restaurant are equally inspiring, giving added appeal to visits around lunch and dinnertimes.
+The food and the restaurant are equally inspiring, adding appeal to visits around lunch and dinnertimes.

 Recommended place to stay: Devon Beach Court in Woolacombe